How to deal with jealousy in a relationship

 • If the worst outcome is true, and they don’t prefer me, what will I do?
 How can I deal with this so that everyone is safe?

-4. Do something constructive
+Do something constructive

-Those questions should help you plan some calm, sensible, constructive actions.
 You might need to respectfully ask some questions, or talk to others about how you’re feeling.
-You might decide you’re jumping to conclusions or need to be easier on yourself.

-You might reframe the situation (for example, ‘It’s understandable that people flirt, but at the end of the day nothing happened and they’ve chosen me to be their partner’).
+For example, "it’s understandable that people flirt, but at the end of the day nothing happened and they’ve chosen me to be their partner".

 You might decide to sit down and have an honest conversation with your partner about how you’re feeling.
-Make sure you ‘own your feelings’ and don’t accuse them of making you jealous.
-Your jealousy is your feeling.
-It’s important to focus on the behaviours that could change, whether theirs or yours.

 GIF of Geordi La Forge fromStarTrek with the caption that shit sounds like it's your problem.

-5. Be prepared for next time
+Be prepared for next time

 There are some easy things you can do if jealousy bites you often.

 • Acknowledge that it’s okay if your partner has other friends or does other stuff.
-It doesn’t mean they’re ‘up to something’.
+It doesn’t mean they’re up to something.

 • Learn about your own patterns.
 Have you jumped to conclusions?
 Are there certain people or situations that trigger your jealousy?
 What’s that about, and how can you better manage it?